pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-103/index.md

 ### Pulumi ESC 1Password Support

 In collaboration with 1Password, we've launched the [1Password provider](/docs/esc/providers/1password-secrets/) for Pulumi ESC in public preview.
-This highly requested feature from our community allows you to pull secrets and configurations stored in 1Password directly into ESC, and use them as [environment variables](/docs/esc/environments/#projecting-environment-variables) or within [Pulumi Config](/docs/esc/environments/#using-environments-with-pulumi-iac).
+This feature, highly requested by our community, allows you to pull secrets and configurations stored in 1Password directly into ESC, and use them as [environment variables](/docs/esc/environments/#projecting-environment-variables) or within [Pulumi Config](/docs/esc/environments/#using-environments-with-pulumi-iac).
 This integration eliminates the need for manual secret copy and paste, enhancing both security and efficiency.
 For more details, refer to our [blog post](/blog/pulumi-esc-public-preview-for-1password-support/).

 {{< video title="Pulumi ESC 1Password Provider Demo" src="https://www.pulumi.com/uploads/esc-1password-provider-demo.mp4" controls="false" autoplay="true" loop="true" >}}